arunkjoyson/SEP_Assignement2/README.md

 ## Assumptions:

-- Developers prefer seamless integration with existing AI tools.
+1. Developers prefer seamless integration with existing AI tools.
-- Manually exporting/importing data slows down the workflow.
+2. Manually exporting/importing data slows down the workflow.

 ## Validation:

-- Identify the most commonly used AI training platforms requiring integration.
+- Identify the most commonly used AI training platforms requiring integration.[1]
   - **Follow-Up Questions:**
     - Which AI training platforms do you currently use?
     - What integration features are most important to you?

-- Ensure API usability with different programming languages and frameworks.
+- Ensure API usability with different programming languages and frameworks.[1]
   - **Follow-Up Questions:**
     - What programming languages and frameworks do you use for AI development?
     - Have you encountered any issues with API usability in the past?

-- Test API speed, security, and reliability under heavy data loads.
+- Test API speed, security, and reliability under heavy data loads.[2]
   - **Follow-Up Questions:**
     - How do you measure API performance in your workflows?
     - What security concerns do you have regarding API integration?